powenn/pinera1n/README.md

 - Portable and friendly to operate with full GUI and touchscreen
 - You can still do more than jailbreak your iPhone on the PinePhone
 - It's not crazy expensive, and the PinePhone doesn't need to be jailbroken.
-- Setup instructions are simple, and it's straightfoward after setup!
+- Setup instructions are simple, and it's straightfoward after setup.
 - checkra1n officially supports Linux on ARM, so it works better than Android would
-- You can use the latest release of checkra1n on pinephone immediately!
+- You can use the latest release of checkra1n on pinephone immediately.
 - **odysseyra1n works on pinephone**
 - **pinera1n supports multiple Linux distributions**